jimasp/behave-vsc/README.md

     }
     ```

-- Step navigation is automatically enabled for your steps folder, but you can also enable step navigation for:
+- Step navigation is automatically enabled for your steps folder, but by using `importedSteps` setting you can also enable step navigation for:
-  - your own imported steps inside your project folder
+  - imported step libraries in your project folder
-  - imported step libraries inside your project folder
+  - your own imported steps in your project folder
-  - (note that if any path/rx is also included in a `files.watcherExclude` setting, it will not have dynamic navigation updates on file/folder changes)
+  - (note that if any path/regex is also included in a vscode `files.watcherExclude` setting, it will not have dynamic navigation updates on file/folder changes)

   - Example: